eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered

-During registration, the Relying Party registered which attributes it intends to request from Wallet Units.
-If the Registrar issued a registration certificate to the Relying Party,

-- the Registrar listed these attributes in this certificate and sent it to the Relying Party,
-- the Relying Party distributed it to all of its Relying Party Instances,
-- the Relying Party Instance sent this registration certificate to the Wallet Unit in the presentation request.
+During registration, the Relying Party registered which attributes it intends to request from Wallet Units for each of the services (intended uses) it has.
+If the Registrar issues registration certificates, the Registrar listed these attributes in a separate certificate for each intended use and sent it to the Relying Party.
+Subsequently, the Relying Party distributed these to all of its Relying Party Instances.
+Finally, the Relying Party Instance sent a single registration certificate pertaining to the intended use relevant for the current transaction to the Wallet Unit in the presentation request.

+Note that a single intended use may cover multiple attributes from multiple attestations.
+For example, a Relying Party selling alcoholic beverages online may register that for this intended use they will request an age verification attribute from the PID and a User address from some other attestation.
+However, if a Relying Party really has multiple intended uses for interacting with a Wallet Unit, it needs to send multiple presentation requests, each including the relevant registration certificate.

 Prior to or during a transaction, the Wallet Unit offers to the User an option to verify the information registered for the Relying Party.
-If the User chooses to do so, the Wallet Unit obtains information about which attributes the Relying Party registered.
-If a registration certificate is available, the Wallet Unit gets this information from the certificate.
-If no registration certificate is available, the Wallet Unit contacts the Registrar to obtain this information.
-To do so, the Wallet Unit retrieves a URL of the Registrar's online service, as well as the unique ID of the Relying Party, from the Relying Party access certificate
+If the User chooses to do so, the Wallet Unit obtains information about which attributes the Relying Party registered:

+- If a registration certificate is included in the request, the Wallet Unit gets this information from the certificate.
+- If no registration certificate is available, the Wallet Unit contacts the Registrar to obtain this information.
+To do so, the Wallet Unit needs the following:

+    - the URL of the Registrar's online service,
+    - the unique identifier of the Relying Party,
+    - the identifier or the intended use of the Relying Party in this transaction.
+This is needed because the list of registered attributes depends on the intended use.
+As specified in [Technical Specification 5](./technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md), the Registrar assigns a unique identifier to each intended use of a Relying Party during registration.

+The Wallet Unit retrieves the first two pieces of information from the Relying Party access certificate, provided no intermediary is used in the transaction.
+If an intermediary is used, the access certificate pertains to the intermediary and not to the intermediated Relying Party, see [Section 3.11](#311-relying-parties-and-intermediaries).
+Therefore, in such a case the intermediary includes the Registrar URL and Relying Party identifier directly in the presentation request.
+Regardless of whether an intermediary is used or not, the Relying Party Instance includes the identifier of the intended use separately in the presentation request.

-The Wallet Unit compares the list of registered attributes to the list of attributes that the Relying Party requests.
+Once it has retrieved the list of attributes registered by the Relying Party, the Wallet Unit compares this list to the attributes that the Relying Party requests in the presentation request.
 The Wallet Unit notifies the User in case the Relying Party requested attributes that it has not registered at the Registrar, when asking the User for approval, see [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
 The Wallet Unit also notifies the User in case the Wallet Unit is not able to retrieve the Relying Party registration information.